Where to Stay in Rio de Janeiro: From the Beaches of Ipanema to the Hills of Santa Teresa

 The Best Hotels in Santa Teresa

-In this neighborhood filled with colonial Portuguese architecture, there’s no shortage of boutique hotels in renovated villas, but the most established of them all is the Hotel Santa Teresa.
+In this neighborhood filled with colonial Portuguese architecture, there's no shortage of boutique hotels in renovated villas, but the most established of them all is the Santa Teresa Hotel.
 Dating back to 1854, the luxurious mansion has 44 guestrooms, some outfitted with four-poster beds, wood floors, and shutters, recalling the days when it was once part of a coffee plantation.
-You’ll also have everything else you could possibly want during your stay: one of the city’s best spas, a spacious pool with loungers and daybeds, the acclaimed Térèze restaurant serving Franco-Brazilian fare, and buzzy Bar dos Descasados mixing craft cocktails with seasonal fruits.
-Although the villa’s palm-filled gardens offer the perfect place to get away from the bustle of the city, plenty of authentic Brazilian restaurants and botecos (traditional pubs) are also a short walk away.
+You'll also have everything else you could possibly want during your stay: one of the city's best spas, a spacious pool with loungers and daybeds, the acclaimed Térèze restaurant serving Franco-Brazilian fare, and buzzy Bar dos Descasados mixing craft cocktails with seasonal fruit.
+Although the villa's palm-filled gardens offer the perfect place to get away from the bustle of the city, plenty of authentic Brazilian restaurants and botecos (traditional pubs) are also a short walk away.

 Rua Almirante Alexandrino, 660 - Santa Teresa, Rio de Janeiro, santateresahotelrio.com